2021 North Indian Ocean cyclone season: Cyclonic Storm Jawad

 On November 28, the JTWC and the JMA acknowledged a formation of an area of low pressure, which they dubbed as Invest 94W over the South China Sea, which was located 251 nmi from Ho Chi Minh City.
 Two days later, at 12:00 UTC (17:30 IST) on November 30, the system crossed into the Andaman Sea, and the IMD started to monitor the system as a low-pressure area.
 On December 2, at 00:00 UTC (05:30 IST), the system further intensified into a well-marked low-pressure area, as the department found that the storm's thunderstorms had been organizing over the past day, with a distinct shear pattern.
 Shortly afterward, the JTWC issued a TCFA for the system.
 Later that day, at 12:00 UTC (17:30 IST), the system intensified into a depression, with the IMD designating the system as BOB 07, after the storm's convection organized further.
 By the next day, at 03:00 UTC (08:30 IST), the system further intensified into a deep depression.
 At the same time, the JTWC declared it a tropical cyclone, assigning a tropical storm intensity to the system, as the cyclone developed a well-defined mid-level circulation, though its low-level circulation center was displaced to the northwest.
-Three hours later, the system was upgraded to a cyclonic storm, with IMD assigning the system the name Jawad, which was submitted by Saudi Arabia, which means "generous" or "merciful" in Arabic.
+Three hours later, the system was upgraded to a cyclonic storm, with IMD assigning the system the name Jawad.
+(Note: The name Jawad (Arabic: جواد, [d͡ʒawaːd]) was contributed by Saudi Arabia and is a masculine given name meaning "generous" in Arabic.)
 After 00:00 UTC of December 4, Jawad began weakening after reaching its peak intensity at 12:00 UTC the previous day, and by 12:00 UTC the same day, Jawad lost its organization and the IMD downgraded the storm back into a deep depression, most possibly due to decreasing sea surface temperatures along the storm's track with unfavorable wind shear.
 This same reasoning was also used by the JTWC in the agency's final warning on the system, three hours earlier.
 At the same time by the next day, Jawad was further downgraded into a depression as it started to make a northwestward move, and by December 6 at 00:00 UTC, the system further degenerated into a well-marked low-pressure over the northwest Bay of Bengal without making landfall; its convection moved inland over West Bengal and Bangladesh, however.

 Since Cyclone Jawad stayed mainly over the sea, it didn't cause any significant damages.
 However it did take two lives because of a falling coconut tree.